docsforadobe/after-effects-scripting-guide/docs/items/avitem.md

 #### Description

-When true, the AVItem is a placeholder, or represents footage with a source file that cannot be found.
+When `true`, the AVItem is a placeholder, or represents footage with a source file that cannot be found.
 In this case, the path of the missing source file is in the `missingFootagePath` attribute of the footage item's source-file object.
 See [FootageItem.mainSource](footageitem.md#footageitemmainsource) and [FileSource.missingFootagePath](../sources/filesource.md#filesourcemissingfootagepath).

 #### Type